swisscatplus/catplus-docs/tutorials/chemboard.md

-# Tutorial Chemboard
+# Tutorial Chembord

-## Install the chemboard on your computer
+## Install the Chembord on your computer

-Follow the setup instructions on the [Readme](https://github.com/sdsc-ordes/catplus-chembord) or the [documentation](https://sdsc-ordes.github.io/catplus-docs/frontend/#setup): to set up the chemboard for development on your computer.
+Follow the setup instructions on the [Readme](https://github.com/sdsc-ordes/catplus-chembord) or the [documentation](https://sdsc-ordes.github.io/catplus-docs/frontend/#setup): to set up the Chembord for development on your computer.
 You will need to fill in your S3 credentials additionally to the provided environment variables

 ## Run the application locally